dynac-source/dynac-source/README.md

 - 👋 Welcome to the new DYNAC home page!
 - 👀 Please feel free to check this page out if you're interested in a freeware linear accelerator beam dynamics program (open source code, works on MAC, Windows and Linux).
 - 🌱 This git-hub page is work in progress.
-- 💞️ Let me know if you're looking to collaborate on the further development of DYNAC.
+- 💞️ Let me know if you're looking to collaborate on the further development of DYNAC (contact information is at the bottom of this page).
 - 📫 You can reach me at dynacatgithub at gmail.com

 <!---